Technical Standards for Admission, Continuation, and Graduation

 Intellectual, Conceptual, Integrative, and Quantitative Abilities

-Required to complete the full curriculum and achieve the level of competence delineated by the UMHB PA program.
+Required to complete the full curriculum and achieve the level of competence delineated by the UMHB MSPA program.

 - Ability to apply critical thinking process to his/her work in the classroom and clinical settings